A study of the tragedies war causes and what it leaves behind.

 8x10 (A) Archival Pigment Print

-6x6 (B) Handmade Print
+6x6 (B) Artist Print

 Testament '22 is Byron Smith's powerful debut monograph - a photographic odyssey through the first year of Russia's unprovoked invasion of Ukraine after traveling over 10,000 miles across the war-torn nation.
 Inspired by the literary legacy of Taras Shevchenko, the photographer embarks on a profound road trip, capturing an intimate yet varied portrait.